Gaurav07Singh/Android-Offline-Ncert/README.md

 # Offline-Ncert
-It is a java based androdi app which contain a ncert book in complete offline mode.
+It is a java based android app which contain a ncert book in complete offline mode.
 Useful for students with no internet connectivity.